 - Nerve block injections to reduce pain so that you can continue with other therapeutic treatments.

 - Platelet-rich plasma (PRP) injections that contain growth factors taken from your own blood to promote healing.
 PRP injections are ideal if you have knee pain from an injury, tendon tear or sprain.

-Your treatment for knee pain begins with a consultation with one of the best knee pain specialists in NYC.
-Contact Pain management NYC to schedule your appointment.
-Get out of knee pain and begin your healing today.
+Your treatment begins with a consultation with one of the best pain specialists in NYC.
+Contact Pain Management to schedule your appointment.
+Get out of pain and begin your healing today.

 Do you have any questions about the knee pain treatment options we offer in NYC?
-Do you have pain in knee and would like to schedule an appointment with the internationally recognized best in class knee pain specialist Dr. Reyman of Pain Management NYC?
-Please contact our office for a consultation with our pain relief doctors in Midtown Manhattan.
-If you have an emergency and in need of fast knee pain relief, we encourage you to call the knee doctor in Manhattan Dr. Reyfman directly.
+Do you have pain in your knee and would like to schedule an appointment with the internationally recognized best in class knee pain specialist Dr. Reyman of Pain Management NYC?
+Please contact our office for a consultation with our doctors in Midtown Manhattan, Bronx or Astoria, Queens.
+If you have an emergency and in need of fast relief, we encourage you to call Dr. Reyfman in Manhattan directly.

 With our help, you can

 LIVE A PAIN FREE LIFE